abaksy/cuda-examples/README.md

 ## matmul

-CUDA implementation of matrix-matrix multiplication, with matrices of size MxN and PxQ (where N = Q) Implementation using:
+CUDA implementation of matrix-matrix multiplication, with matrices of size MxN and PxQ (where N = P) Implementation using:
 * 2D grid of size MxQ blocks, with 1 thread in each block
 * 2D grid of size MxQ blocks, with N threads in each block and shared memory (block level)